Beekeeping Smoker – Medium Size

 Victorian made of high-quality stainless steel, the BeeCo smoker has been a firm favourite with the Australian hobbyist and professional beekeepers

-A medium sized smoker which measures 11cm in diameter x 27cm high.
+A medium-sized smoker measures 11cm in diameter x 27cm high.
 The external shield offers protection to the beekeeper from the hot smoker.

 Click on this video to learn how to light your smoker